-Trevon Morris listened intently as Sister Wege, the local service missionary assigned to BYU-Pathway, bore her testimony about the benefits of PathwayConnect.
+Trevon Morris listened intently as Sister Wege, a local service missionary, bore her testimony about the benefits of BYU-Pathway Worldwide.

-What Trevon learned in PathwayConnect helped him overcome a difficult financial problem
+What Trevon learned in BYU-Pathway helped him overcome a difficult financial problem

-Even though he did not know if he could fully pay the price of PathwayConnect, Trevon decided to follow the prompting he received and enroll.
+Even though he did not know if he could fully pay the tuition price, Trevon decided to follow the prompting he received and enroll.
 Little did he know that through his classes, he would learn to overcome his debt and regain control of his finances.

-“PathwayConnect gave me a new perspective financially,” explained Trevon.
-“During the Intro to Algebra & Personal Finance course, I learned how to create a proper budget — something our family never had before.
+“BYU-Pathway gave me a new perspective financially,” explained Trevon.
+“During the courses, I learned how to create a proper budget — something our family never had before.
 I learned to recognize the financial leaks that were hurting us and how to plug them up.”

 The knowledge Trevon gained helped him when something awful approached Jamaica

 Trevon’s newfound financial knowledge helped him when Hurricane Matthew approached Jamaica in October 2016.
 While thousands of people raced to stores in panic and spent excessive money, Trevon remembered a lesson he was taught to avoid emotional spending.
 He and his wife decided against buying anything, but instead waited until the storm passed.

 “In the end, the storm didn’t come,” Trevon laughed.
 “We still had the money to provide for ourselves.
 And it’s all because we learned how to be emotionally in control when spending money.”

 Trevon continued learning, and was offered a new opportunity